 You are either disabled with the ability to still hold a job or you are disabled and unable to work.

 Work Disability And Employment

 A work disability is a physical or mental impairment that limits daily life activities without the aid of medication or wheelchairs.
 Also, these laws provide for employees with a history of disability or who are viewed to be disabled by their employer.

 The Americans with Disabilities Act (ADA) protects the rights of workers with a disability by prohibiting employment discrimination in any of the following areas: hiring, firing, training, promotions, leave, and salary.
 Furthermore, if you are a qualified individual with a disability, your employer is required by law to make reasonable accommodation on your behalf so you can accomplish your work-related activities.

 The Pennsylvania Human Relations Act (PHRA) provides further for workers with a disability by making discrimination illegal in the following areas: employment, housing, commercial property, education, and public accommodation.
-If you have experienced discrimination due to a disability in any one of those areas, contact a lawyer immediately.
+If you have experienced discrimination due to a disability in any one of those areas, you may be able to sue for disability discrimination so contact a lawyer immediately.

 Work Disability and Social Security Disability Insurance

 Another type of work disability is when the disability is so severe that gainful employment is not possible.

 Of course, the Social Security Administration (SSA) investigates all claims of disability to ensure that the SSA benefits are being awarded to those who cannot hold a job.